jaspector

 • (859) 498-8709 (phone)

-Typical inspection sequence: Not published; follow the inspector's instructions once the permit is issued.
+Typical sequence: Not published; follow the inspector's instructions once the permit is issued.

 Any construction, alteration or mechanical/plumbing work is subject to local permit requirements enforced through the city clerk and the county building inspector under Kentucky's uniform building code.

-Typical processing time is Not published on the city or county websites; call the inspector for current timelines..
+Building permit processing times in Jeffersonville, KY typically run Not published on the city or county websites; call the inspector for current timelines..
+Timelines can vary based on project complexity and current department workload.